matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 }
 ```

-We include the room ID in the payload, because otherwise the homeserver
+We include the room ID in the encrypted message, because otherwise the homeserver
 would be able to change the room a message was sent in.

 Clients must guard against replay attacks by keeping track of the